Officers applying for a position with the Tactical Enforcement Unit must successfully complete each of the following:

 - Drug Screening

-The Tactical Enforcement Unit is a full-time team currently comprised of twelve officers and one sergeant.
+The Tactical Enforcement Unit is a full-time team currently comprised of twelve operators and two sergeants.
 In addition, TEU can call upon members of the Special Response Team (SRT).
-This team is comprised of seven officers, drawn upon from patrol, that train with that tactical unit and can augment TEU members during tactical operations.
+This team is comprised of eight officers, drawn upon from patrol, that train with the tactical unit, and can augment TEU members during tactical operations.

 The Specialized Enforcement Division K-9 Unit is comprised of ten officers with their canine partners.
 The K-9 unit deploys with TEU on a variety of tactical operations with a minimum of four on all tactical call-outs.